domnikl/bookkeeping/README.md

 # bookkeeping

 This is my bookkeeping application.
-It is heavily opionated and uses Postgres as a Backend, FinTS to synchronize bank account balances and transactions and Supabase to handle sign ins and auth.
+It is heavily opinionated and uses PostgreSQL as a storage backend, FinTS to synchronize bank account balances and transactions and Supabase to handle sign ins and auth.

+## Refresh access to FinTS

+Just login into the UI of your bank and run `node ace fints` afterwards.

 ## Building it